Advert

 Entry Requirements

-Be in possession of other qualifications or experience which demonstrates that you have appropriate knowledge and skills at SCQF level 10 e.g. Clinical Decision Making Module OR
+• A Bachelor degree and other qualifications or experience, which demonstrates that you have appropriate knowledge and skills at SCQF level 10 e.g. a Clinical Decision Making Module or;

-Have employer approval to study for a clinical qualification in Advanced Practice, recognising that this programme requires the development of clinical assessment skills, case management and prescribing (where appropriate).
+• Employer approval to study for a clinical qualification in Advanced Practice.
+It should be recognised that this course requires the development of clinical assessment skills, case management and prescribing (where appropriate).

 The University does not sponsor students to study on part-time programmes in the UK under the Student Visa route.
 International Applicants must therefore have other valid immigration leave to study on this programme.